 He was not sure if he should tell her that after leaving her to her place he had to go back in the opposite direction at least one hour and it’s already midnight.

-“But you didn’t tell me if you were going in the same direction?” she pressed him.
+“But you didn’t tell me if you were going in the same direction?” she asked.

 She seemed embarrassed.
 She should’ve never listened to Terry, it would’ve been best if she hadn’t taken any more favours from him.
 She was already very much cornered by the fact that he is her father.